-Areas which are conflict-affected or at high risk of being conflict affected https://hiik.de/konfliktbaro meter/ • Are any materials being sourced from regions which may be conflict-affected?
-If yes, do you have a system in place to assess the risks of the supplier contributing to conflict or adverse Human Rights abuses?
+Areas which are https://hiik.de/konfliktbaro Are any materials being sourced from conflict-affected or meter/ regions which may be conflict-affected? at high risk of being If yes, do you have a system in place to conflict affected assess the risks of the supplier contributing to conflict or adverse Human Rights abuses?